Race date for 2014 is Saturday, September 13. Race will begin at 11 am in Riverside park.

 Please note: this is an approximately 26 mile mountain bike ride at elevations ranging from 7,000 feet to 9,000 feet.
 It is not a beginner mountain bike course.
 We will not enforce a strict time cut-off, but do expect participants to be able to complete the course in a reasonable time (under 4 hours).

 This race is being held under permits from the United States Forest Service and the Bureau of Land Management.

 For more information about the Banana Belt course, including maps and an elevation profile, click here.

 We will present awards following the race in Riverside Park in downtown Salida.
-Snacks will also be available after the race at Riverside Park.
-We will also hold an after party at a location TBD in downtown Salida.
-All racers will receive one drink ticket to the after party.
+Snacks will also be available after the race at Riverside Park for all racers.

 2013 Results: BB Results

 Sorted results are available here: 2013 Banana Belt Loop Results